-Last year cancer killed 14.1 million people.
+Cancer killed close to 10 million people in 20201.
 It is a stark reality that 1 in 2 of us will get cancer.
 From our parents to our partners, our children, our grandchildren - 1 in 2 will get cancer.
 We must find better ways to treat cancer, but more importantly better ways to detect cancer earlier, when chances of a cure are dramatically higher.

-Lung cancer is the most common cancer in the world with an estimated 1.8 million cases and 1.6 million deaths in 2012.
-It is estimated that in 2016 there will be over 221,000 new cases of lung cancer in the United States and at over 158,000 deaths is the number one cause of cancer deaths.
+Lung cancer is the leading cause of the most cancer related deaths with an estimated 2.21 million cases and 1.80 million deaths in 20201.
 The annual treatment costs of lung cancer are $12.1 billion with an additional cost in the US of $36.1 billion due to lost productivity.
 Less than one in four lung cancer cases are diagnosed at early stages.

-Colon cancer is the second most common cancer killer, with 215,000 deaths every year at a cost of $99 billion to the global economy.
-With current screening programmes only one in ten patients with colon cancer are diagnosed at a curable early stage.
+Colorectal cancer is the second most common cause of cancer related deaths, with 935,000 deaths in 2020.
+With current screening programmes only one in ten patients with colon cancer are diagnosed at an early stage.

 Early detection is our greatest opportunity

 Early detection has the greatest potential to impact survival rates.
-If detected early over half of lung cancer patients and 93 percent of colon cancer patients can be cured with treatments that exist today.
-If detected late less than 5 percent will survive 5 years.
-Today, only 14 percent of patients with lung cancer and 9 percent of patients with colon cancer are diagnosed at this curable early stage.
+If detected early, over half of lung cancer patients and 93 percent of colon cancer patients are expected to survive with treatments that exist today.
+If detected late less than five percent will survive for five years or more.
 Our greatest opportunity lies not in developing new drugs but increasing rates of early diagnosis through improved cancer screening.

 Breath Biopsy® - chemical biomarkers in breath

-Every time you breath out there are thousands of chemicals on your breath, some of these are markers of cancer.
-In our labs in Cambridge with are developing a cancer breathalyzer , we are using microchip technology to sniff out these chemical markers to detect cancer earlier when more people will survive.
+Every time you breathe out there are thousands of chemicals on your breath, some of these are markers of cancer.
+In our labs in Cambridge we are developing a cancer breathalyzer - we are using our Breath Biopsy platform to sniff out these chemical markers to detect cancer earlier when more people will survive.

-We were delighted to get the backing of the NHS and CRUK to develop our technology and run large scale clinical trials.
+We were delighted to get the backing of the NHS and Cancer Research UK to develop our technology and run large-scale clinical trials.
 We’ve already tested hundreds of patients in our LuCID lung cancer trial.
-In the UK only 14.5% of people are diagnosed with early stage, treatable lung cancer.
-If we are able to increase this to 25% we’d save 10,000 lives in the UK alone.
 The faster we can run our trials and complete our research the sooner this will be a reality.
 There will be fewer families who lost someone because their cancer was picked up too late.